twr14152/Network-Automation-Scripts-Python3/eAPI/README.md

 }
 Closing connection to ceos3...
 ```
 The other script is just uses jsonrpclib (instead of requests) to run commands on the device.
-There is a little more implicit with its code.
-You do not see the data format for the commands being sent.
-Its more implicit.
+If you were to log into the web interface of the arista device.
+You would see that this jsonrpclib is what they use when describing how to interface with this api.
+Pick your poison as to which you prefer.
+Using jsonrpclib may be considered a little more straight forward.
+I don't know if there is a more correct way.
 ```
 lab_script_2.py
 ```